Jarandlt/BAN400/README.md

 The R-script is called Term paper BAN400.R and it contains code run by a shiny app.
 To start the app one needs install all necesary packages.
 Further, one needs to run all the code in the script.
 Finally, when one runs the last code line in the script *shinyApp(ui, server)* the app will be initialized.

 ## About the project
-In this project we use stock data from Yahoo finance which one can uploade direcly into R-studio by the use of the *tidyquant* library.
+In this project we use stock data from Yahoo finance which one can downloaded direcly into R-studio by the use of the *tidyquant* library.
 This library has stock data from S&P600.
 We use the function *tq_get* to get the data from Yahoo.
 For instance, if we want stock data about apple, google and facebook we can call the following function:

 **c("AAPL", "GOOG", "FB") %>%
     tq_get(get = "stock.prices", from = "2016-01-01", to = "2017-01-01")**